crickets-and-comb/bfb_delivery/_sources/index.rst.txt

 So far, you can use this package to cut some cruft around creating delivery route manifests:

     1. Split a driver-labeled route spreadsheet into individual driver spreadsheets.
 See :doc:`split_chunked_route` for more information.
     2. Create printable manifests.
-See :doc:`create_manifests` for more information.
+See :doc:`create_manifests_from_circuit` for more information.

 Contents